cruzerngz/remote_file_service/report/main.typ

 #linebreak()
 // describe the overall design, ergonomics for a dev
 = Design
-At its core, this implementation provides various tools to abstract away the complexity of defining and implementing a remote method invocation system.
+At its core, this implementation provides a library, `rfs`, to abstract away the complexity of defining and implementing a remote method invocation system.

-From now on, this library will be referred to as `rfs`.
+In this project, the server and client executables are compiled to 3 targets: `x86_64-windows`, `x86_64-linux`, and `aarch64-linux`.
+Server-client executables can interface with each other across all platforms.

 #linebreak()
 #figure(